sakali85/Instacart-XGBoost-2021/README.md

 # Instacart-XGBoost-2021
-This is the 2021 version of the notebook created by the Information Systems Lab to introduce students of the University of Macedonia, Greece to Machine Learning & Data Science.
-The notebook has been created to use in a RAPIDS environment.
-In particular in has been developed in a 16 vCPUs, 6O GB RAM, and 1 NVIDIA Tesla T4 GPU in Google Cloud Platform.
+This is a notebook created by Sakali Katerina, within the courses of subject eBusiness and the Information Systems Lab of the University of Macedonia.
+The purpose was to have hands-on experience in Python and practice further our skills to Machine Learning and Data Science.
+The notebook has been created to be used in a RAPIDS environment.
+In particular, it has been developed in 16 vCPUs, 6O GB RAM and 1 NVIDIA Tesla T4 GPU in Google Cloud Platform.